Choose the health content that’s right for you, and get it delivered right in your inbox.

 Think of the Germs

-Much of this advice falls under common sense, but it’s important to spell it out.
+Dr. Chong files much of this advice under common sense, but it’s important to spell it out.
 A newborn’s immune system can’t fight off disease very well, so visitors need to be careful.

 That includes the following:

 - Wash Your Hands Before Picking Up or Touching the Baby

 - Don’t Visit If You Have a Cough, Runny Nose or Other Contagious Illness

 “They may ask if it’s okay to bring kids, and the mom may say yes because she feels obliged, but no new parents want a toddler or small child coming in while they’re trying to get some rest,” Dr. Chong says.